- Widener University School of Law (J.D., Cum Laude, 1993)

 Sarah C. Yerger

-Sarah C. Yerger is a Principal in the Firm's Commercial Litigation and Employment & Employee Relations Practice Groups.
+Sarah C. Yerger is a Principal in the Firm's Labor, Employment & Employee Relations, and Commercial Litigation Practice Groups.
 She represents public and private sector employers, providing advice and counseling to management on a wide-range of labor and employment law issues.
 Sarah regularly litigates and is the lead trial lawyer in federal employment litigation matters, commercial disputes, constitutional law claims, professional licensure issues, regulatory matters, as well as state administrative practice.
 Her experience as an attorney with the Commonwealth of Pennsylvania, particularly as a litigator in the Pennsylvania Attorney General’s Litigation Division, provides the Firm's clients with a wealth of first chair trial experience, particularly with the U.S. District Court for the Middle District of Pennsylvania, the Commonwealth Court of Pennsylvania, and Dauphin County Court of Common Pleas.
 She also is a member of the Middle District’s court trained and appointed mediators, as well as the federal court’s Lawyers Advisory Committee.

 Sarah’s practice includes providing detailed, effective legal representation and counseling to employers on a broad range of matters, including: supervisor/manager/employee training; internal and external investigations; Family and Medical Leave Act (FMLA)compliance and litigation; labor negotiations, labor arbitration, and other disputes with unions (private and public); employment discrimination and harassment litigation; non-compete and other restrictive covenant litigation; occupational safety and health; wage and hour compliance and litigation; unemployment compensation; wrongful discharge; and statutory and regulatory compliance, as well as business torts, unfair competition, fraud and consumer fraud statutes, government program litigation.
 She also represents a wide-range of professionals in Pennsylvania licensure issues and serves as local counsel in commercial and employment cases in federal court in Harrisburg, Scranton, Wilkes-Barre, and Williamsport.